 Although he focuses on programmers, Paul Graham admits that the United States also needs to attract the very best designers, electrical engineers, and others falling into the category he calls “digital talent.”
 As they have in the past, immigrants bring ambition, a work ethic, and diverse cultural perspectives that generate U.S. economic growth and innovation.
 By welcoming immigrants, the United States gains a huge economic and trade advantage over other nations – like China and Japan – with more restrictive immigration laws.

 Unfortunately, however, without comprehensive immigration reform, the annual cap on H-1B visas for highly-skilled foreign professionals will remain at 65,000, with another 20,000 set aside for foreign professionals with post-graduate degrees from U.S. universities.
-If you are a U.S.-based employer who hires international employees, obtain the immigration help you’ll need from an experienced Dublin immigration attorney at the offices of Sam Shihab & Associates.
+If you are a U.S.-based employer who hires international employees, obtain the immigration help you’ll need from an experienced Dublin immigration attorney at the offices of Shihab Burke, LLC, Attorneys At Law.

 Are There Good Alternatives to the H-1B Visa?